Rabbi Darkside /

 MC / DJ / Beatboxer / Educator / Cultural Ambassador

 MC/DJ/Beatboxer/Educator.
 Chart-topping songwriter.
 Champion freestyle artist.
 University Hip Hop Professor.
 One of NYC’s favorite and most versatile DJs.
 Master improviser.
 Global Hip Hop Ambassador.
 Label CEO.
 Wedding officiant… With an expansive discography begun on wax in 2001 and a performance career touching 5 continents, there are countless spaces and places in which you may have encountered Rabbi Darkside (né Samuel Sellers), from international stages to worldwide guest appearances on records, features on MTV to headlining the Blue Note Jazz Festival, the New York Times Education section to HipHopDX and Okayplayer.
 And they continue to grow with his dedication to artistic evolution, human rights advocacy, freedom fighting, Hip Hop Education, independent business operation and a deepening catalog.
-Most recently he released the LP (The Hues Brothers Radio Activity, a collab with UK producer/DJ Mr. Simmonds) on Say Word Ent. distributed by Fat Beats (2018); was tapped as the official DJ for Saturday Night Live Season 43 & 44 afterparties; marked his 4th year as resident DJ/MC at renowned jam session The Lesson; and entered his 5th year teaching seminars of his own design at The New School.
-Fresh back from Europe tour in September 2019, he is prepping to release a new self-produced project Fall 2019, readying new labelmate releases on Say Word for the winter as well as new ventures for the Hip Hop Re:Education Project, of which he is the co-founder.
+Most recently he released his first self-produced project, A Skeleton at a Typewriter, recorded, mixed and mastered at The Greenhouse BK by art rap sculptor Willie Green.
+In Fall 2019 he added to his C.V., teaching turntbalism courses at The New School.
+He's been the official DJ for Saturday Night Live Season 43 & 44 afterparties; marked his 4th year as resident DJ/MC at renowned jam session The Lesson; and is in his 5th year teaching university Hip Hop seminars of his own design.
+Fresh back from Europe tour in September 2019, he is starting 2020 based in Cassis, France for an Artist Residency.
+Say Word Ent is readying new labelmate releases from The Grand Affair, as well as new ventures for the Hip Hop Re:Education Project, of which he is the co-founder.

 PERFORMING & RECORDING ARTIST